 Evaluation of primer specificity

-The qGlapSSU2F - qGlapSSU2R primer pair (Table 4) produced an amplified product of 138 bp for all five strains of G. lapillus, while no amplification was observed for genetically closely related species G. belizeanus, G. cheloniae, G. pacificus and G. scabrosus.
-Other species of Gambierdiscus from different clades, G. australes, G. carpenteri, G. polynesiensis and G. cf. silvae (Table 5) were also not amplified using this primer set [11 , 19].
+The qGlapSSU2F - qGlapSSU2R primer pair (Table 4) produced an amplified product of 138 bp for all five strains of G. lapillus, with a single peak at the same temperature for each strain in the melt curve.
+No signal for primer dimers or unspecific amplification was detected.
+While genomic DNA was visible for each strain on the agarose gel (gDNA band, Table 5) and the DNA could be amplified via PCR (SSU PRC amplification, Table 5), no cross-reaction was observed for genetically closely related species G. belizeanus, G. cheloniae, G. pacificus and G. scabrosus.
+Other species of Gambierdiscus from different clades, G. australes, G. carpenteri, G. polynesiensis and G. cf. silvae (Table 5) were also not amplified using this primer set [12 ,20].

 Table 5: Cross-reactivity of the qPCR primer set based on presence absence of PCR product visualised in agarose gel.